top of page

 A website screenshot: showing ambulance stafing shortage.

 American Medical Response recently exited its IFT contract in Orange County and a number of other Southern California locations.
 Falck is on the rocks in San Diego and Alameda Counties, and worst of all is that many rural counties aren’t even seeing ambulance providers bid on RFP’s because finding team members to run the calls is nearly impossible.
+This shortage of available EMS providers has a direct impact on patient care, often leading to longer response times and reduced access to life-saving services in rural areas.

 If the largest companies in EMS are struggling to staff units and foregoing major contracts as a result, how could local EMS possibly attract and retain team members with competitive wages?